Gents (novel)

-Gents is a novel by Warwick Collins first published in 1997.
+Gents is a 1997 novel by Warwick Collins.
 It is set in the unlikely environment of a "Gentlemen's" toilet, somewhere in London.

 The story describes the lives of three West Indian immigrants who run a public urinal in London.
 Collins claimed it was stimulated in part by his memories of apartheid when he lived as a child in South Africa.
 The New York Times reviewer wrote: "Mr. Collins is able to express, deftly, several contrasting views of homosexuality. ..., resolves to make up his own mind about alternative life styles and does precisely that, with a mixture of love and logic."